pactus-project/pactus.org/website/_posts/2023-05-09-announcement-testnet-1.md

 ## Benefits for Participation

-By taking part in the testnet, users can familiarize themselves with the Pactus blockchain and be well-prepared for the mainnet launch.
+By taking part in the Testnet, users can familiarize themselves with the Pactus blockchain and be well-prepared for the Mainnet launch.
-**Testnet participants will also receive higher priority during the mainnet launch and get free coins for initial staking on the Mainnet.**
+**Testnet participants will also receive higher priority during the Mainnet launch and get free coins for initial staking on the Mainnet.**

 ## Your Feedback Matters